 Town and "gown" grew up together in Berkeley, California, the famous university and town being founded in the same year.
 Today, Berkeley is home to an interesting mix of academia, '60s hippies and ethnic enclaves.
-In a single day, you can buy a lava lamp, a snake's skeleton or a live snake; attend award-winning theater and symphony performances or a tribal music concert, and dine on anything from authentic Indian curries to the highest of cuisines.
+In a single day, you can buy a lava lamp, a snake's skeleton or a live snake; attend award-winning theater and symphony performances or a tribal music concert, and dine on anything from authentic Indian curries to French haute cuisine.

 Why Should You Go?
 Will You Like Berkeley?